wafardev/youtube-music-api/README.md

 - Automatically converts audio to high-quality MP3 format.
 - Optional cleanup of downloaded files after serving.
 - **Configurable behavior**: Choose between a **single POST** request (with direct download) or a **POST + GET** flow to download the file.
+- **Environment-based path imports**: Automatically adjusts import paths based on the environment (development or production).

 ---